-Students seeking a career in the graphic communications industry may be eligible for one of: six memorial scholarship from the British Columbia Printing & Imaging Association (BCPIA - these scholarships are exclusively for students from British Columbia.
-In addition students may also apply for one of the numerous scholarships offered through the Canadian Printing Industries Scholarship Trust Fund (CPISTF).
+Students seeking a career in the graphic communications industry may be eligible for one of the scholarships offered through the Canadian Printing Industries Scholarship Trust Fund (CPISTF).

-To ensure the validity of the fourth point, students must consent to, and participate in, an interview with an industry executive.
+To ensure the validity of the fourth point, students must consent to, and prepare, a one page presentation outlining their reason for pursuing this course of study and explaining what they can contribute to the future of the industry.
 Based upon the student's responses and level of enthusiasm, a final decision on scholarship qualification will be made by the Board of Trustees of the Fund.
-The requirement for an interview is part of the screening process for all new applicants only.
+The requirement for an interview is part of the screening process for all new applicants.

 Students must be enrolled in an approved course of study which will provide him or her with sound basic skills in preparation for a printing industry career.
-Any college or university offering such an approved full-time two, three or four-year certification program is acceptable for this scholarship program.
+Any college or university offering such as a full-time two, three or four-year certification program would be acceptable as an approved school.
 The eligibility of any particular course or institution is at the discretion of the Board of Trustees, whose decision is final.

 Part-time students, or those enrolled in design or art courses, are not eligible for scholarships from the Fund.